 United vs 36ers Live TV Times

-While you won’t find the NBL Finals on Free to Air in Australia, Fox Sports will provide complete coverage of every Grand Final match LIVE, in HD, along with NBL TV Replays for those who want to enjoy the action at a later time.
+While you can find up to two games each round of the NBL on Free to Air in Australia, Fox Sports will provide complete coverage of every contest LIVE, in HD, plus NBL TV Replays for those who want to enjoy the action at a later time.

-So if you’re a resident of Australia you may wish to consider the Foxtel Now 2 weeks Free live TV trial, which will broadcast this exciting basketball action and up to five NBA games online* every week, as well as offering live NBL Grand Final streaming to eligible mobile devices using the Foxtel Go app within just minutes of getting set-up.
+So if you’re a resident of Australia you may wish to review Foxtel from Telstra which will broadcast this exciting domestic basketball action and up to five live NBA games every week, as well as offering free NBL streamingto eligible mobile devices using the Foxtel Go app.

 If you look at regular season form, Melbourne United should beat the 36ers 3-0 in the best of five series and wrap it up quickly.
 They met four times during the regular season, with Melbourne winning all four margins by an average margin of nearly 12 points, which is a fair margin when you consider the talent pool of the NBL.
 Their latest meeting came on December 22 when United won 99-91, with a 46-32 first half being the difference.
-But for the 36ers, if they do lose the first game, they get the chance to redeem themselves in game two at home, and you can stream the United vs 36ers live using the options listed here.
+But for the 36ers, if they do lose the first game, they get the chance to redeem themselves in game two at home, and you can watch NBL fixtures live using the options listed here.